edramos10/Distributed-Systems/README.md

 # Distributed-Systems
-multest.c is developed to show the multiplication between squared matrices by using sequential algorithm
+multest.c is developed to show the multiplication between squared matrices by using sequential algorith